ChrisFiola/chrisfiola.github.io/README.md

-Trying to create a first website
+Personal website (work in progess)

 Based on : https://github.com/mmistakes/so-simple-theme

 Master Branch:
 - Contains all the necessary files to build the site with jekyll-so-simple-theme.
-- Use this to create posts and update.

-gh-pages Branch:
+- Add posts in the `_updates` folder.
+- Update the homepage in the `home.md` file.

+`/docs`:
-- Contains the content of `/_site` which is built locally using `bundle exec jekyll serve --trace`
+- Contains the build which is built locally using `bundle exec jekyll serve --trace`
-- The content of `_site` is added to gh-pages manually so that it can bypass github-pages and load jekyll gems
+- The destination of the build is set in the _config.yml

 To build the site:
-- Delete `_site` and `vendor` directories on the master branch
+- Delete `vendor` on the master branch which contains ruby
-- On terminal type:
+- On terminal locally (macos) type:
-    `chrisfiola.github.io % bundle config set --local path vendor/bundle`
+   - `chrisfiola.github.io % bundle config set --local path vendor/bundle`
-    `chrisfiola.github.io % bundle install`
+   - `chrisfiola.github.io % bundle install`
-    `chrisfiola.github.io % bundle exec jekyll build --trace`
+   - `chrisfiola.github.io % bundle exec jekyll build --trace`

-To update site build:
-- Change branch to gh-pages `git checkout gh-pages`
-- Copy all the contents from master /_site/ into gh-pages: `git checkout master -- _site`